digitalrisedorset/magento-subscription-module/README.md

 * Fully theme-compatible (Luma-compliant)
 * Conditional template logic to separate single-plan and multi-plan flows
 * No JS required for single-plan UX
+* Integrates `PaymentTransactionHandlerInterface` for gateway-agnostic recurring payment processing

 ---

 ## 🔧 Installation

 > Coming soon as a composer package
 > Or clone directly into `app/code/Drd/Subscribe` and run:

 ```bash